loginom/loginom-help-en-omegat/data/processors/transformation/sorting.md

 Parameters of sorting configuration:

 * **Order**: the field can take *Ascending* ![](../../images/icons/sorting/order-switcher-asc_default.svg) and *Descending* ![](../../images/icons/sorting/order-switcher-desc_default.svg) values;
-* **Case**: to sort the string fields taking into account the case, it is required to place a flag in the checkbox of this field.
+* **Case**: to sort the string fields taking into account the case, it is required to select a checkbox in this field.

 It is possible to change the fields sorting order: